barthel/docker-asciidoctor/README.md

 # Asciidoctor &mdash; multi platform Edition

-The goal of this project is to build a multi-platform (arm64, amd64) Docker image based on the original [Asciidoctor Base/Original &mdash; multi-platform Edition](https://github.com/barthel/docker-asciidoctor-base) and adding all extra diagram tools supported by [Asciidoctor Diagram](https://docs.asciidoctor.org/diagram-extension/latest/).
+The goal of this project is to build a multi-platform (arm64, amd64) Docker image based on the original [Asciidoctor Docker image](https://github.com/asciidoctor/docker-asciidoctor) and adding all extra diagram tools supported by [Asciidoctor Diagram](https://docs.asciidoctor.org/diagram-extension/latest/).

 An overview of all supported diagram types, generated as HTML and as PDF, can be found here: https://barthel.github.io/docker-asciidoctor/

 ## ⚠️ Note

+The original [Asciidoctor Docker image](https://github.com/asciidoctor/docker-asciidoctor) is delivered from version [*1.63.0*](https://github.com/asciidoctor/docker-asciidoctor/releases/tag/1.63.0) as a multi platform container with `amd64` and `arm64`.

 Unfortunately, it is not possible to provide **`armv7`** version greater than [1.46](https://github.com/barthel/docker-asciidoctor/releases/tag/1.46.0) anymore because updated Java-based tools no longer use Java 8 and there is no Java runtime environment greater than version 8 on Alpine Linux **`armv7`**.